Key features

 Cyanotic heart defects

-• Know the evaluation and medical and/or surgical management and associated potential complications or adverse effects of such management for a cyanotic neonate
+• Know the evaluation and medical and/or surgical management and associated potential complications or adverse effects of such management for a cyanotic neonate.

-• Recognize the clinical features and possible associated defects of a cyanotic neonate
+• Recognize the clinical features and possible associated defects of a cyanotic neonate.

 Arrhythmias